labradorcode/bootable-usb-for-apple/README.md

 Load image to USB flash drive
+1. cfdisk /dev/sdX
+2. delete all partitions and create one of 512M size
-1. gunzip -c /path/to/usb.img.gz | dd of=/dev/sdX
+2. gunzip -c /path/to/usb.img.gz | dd of=/dev/sdX

 If you want to customize you need hfsprogs
 1. (debian/ubuntu) apt-get install hfsprogs